-What does the Bible say about sex before marriage?
+What does the Bible say

-Submit YOUR questions, through our easy to use form,
+Submit Bible questions, through our easy to use form,

-to our team of mature Christians known as the Email Evangelists!
+to our team of mature Christians known as the Email Evangelists.

 In the Old Testament women were never permitted to be close enough to any male until they were betrothed and then only under chaperoned conditions.
 Sex before marriage not only was not permitted, it came with penalties - some of which were severe.
 A betrothed woman was legally bound to her future husband even if she had never met him - so if another male took her virginity she was considered immoral and could be stoned to death for adultery along with the male.
-If an unbetrothed woman and a single man had sex, the man was to pay the woman's family a certain amount of money and was forced to marry her - and never be able to divorce her:
+If an unbetrothed woman and a single man had sex, the man was to pay the woman's family a certain amount of money and was forced to marry her - and never be able to divorce her (Deuteronomy 22:28 - 29).

 God promises blessing to his people when they obey Him and do not sin.
 When we do not commit adultery, we are protected from a variety of things in this world such as diseases related to illicit sex, unhappy relationships, divorce, and a unwanted pregnancy to name just a few.